UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

         git config --global user.name "First Last"

     where you fill in the appropriate fields in the quotes.

+20. This is where add packages to install that did not make it into the latest system image.
+Please add the following
+    packages:

+        sudo apt-get install chrony

 ## Constructing the System Image from Scratch